colebolebole/territorial.host/README.md

 And/Or https://TerritorialHost.colebolebole.repl.co

 ---
-Replit template is now availible! host your own version of territorial.host on the cloud! https://replit.com/@colebolebole/TerritorialHost?v=1
+Replit template is now available! host your own version of territorial.host on the cloud! https://replit.com/@colebolebole/TerritorialHost?v=1

 ---